 The Three Lakes Railway (line 4301) diverges from the Höllental railway (line 4300) at Titisee station.
 It runs as a branch line to Seebrugg station and ends there at kilometer 19,810.
-The entire system will be renewed by European Trans Energy GmbH from April to June 2016.
+The entire system was renewed by European Trans Energy GmbH from April to June 2016.

 After the Gotthard Tunnel the Ceneri Base Tunnel is the second biggest tunnel building project of the ‘New Railway Link through the Alps’ (NRLA) in Switzerland.
 This route is aiming at improving the rail transit traffic from north to south and at shifting goods traffic from road to rail.